 What is your background?
 What made you decide to become an entrepreneur?

 My background is in psychology, counselling and mental health.
 I realised I have to become an entrepreneur if I wanted to really make a difference and actually do the things I am good at and love doing.
-Besides, there is no company that could provide me with the opportunity to have the job I do now or develop the projects I work on with my business.
+Besides, there is no company that could provide me with the opportunity to have the job I do now or develop the projects I work on.

 What is your definition of entrepreneurship?